kjmckinley/quiz/README.md

 1. study the example gif and create an html framework that is more or less the same.
 2. style the html framework with style.css to structer and stack everything correctly.
-3. add questions, functions and a timer in js file to make quiz functional. using card classes, container classes as well as multiple ids and 'on click' events.
+3. add questions, functions and a timer in js file to make quiz functional. using multiple ids, classes and 'on click' events.

+**Play with the idea of being more organized by adding additional html and js files in order to separate the quiz and the high score features.
+**Develope with multiple branches for the same reason.

 # Code Quiz